-Speaking of the NAVA website, a new service provider will begin a change over to ease the navigation issues and so a ‘restart’is expected to be announced sometime soon
+Speaking of the NAVA website, a new service provider is working to ease the navigation issues; a restart is expected to be announced soon.

-Peter was also concerned about some public comments from the Flag Institute of the UK from past NAVA President Scot Guenter who suggested that, among other things, flag design should not be part of the future of vexillology and asks all members to weigh in with comments.
+Peter was concerned about some public comments from the Flag Institute of the UK from NAVA Past President Scot Guenter who suggested that, among other things, flag design should not be part of the future of vexillology and asks all members to weigh in with comments.

-President Jack Lowe then updated the membership on CBFA issues starting with a Treasurer’s report.
-The current balance is $253, but with little expenditures other than the cost of Zoom for the recent virtual meetings.
-Once in person meetings can be safely conducted, the auctions (where most revenue is received) will provide additional income.
+Jack Lowe reported that the CBFA treasury balance is $253, but with no expenditures other than the cost of Zoom for virtual meetings.
+Once in-person meetings can be safely conducted, the auctions (where most revenue is received) will provide additional income.

 Joe Radel, son of CBFA member Jon Radel, has helped update the CBFA website with more information on past meetings and history.
 Thanks, Joe.
 Visit the website at cbfa.vexillology.info and consider volunteering as its editor.

-Jack routinely gets emails from flag manufacturers, suppliers, dealers and other groups and asks if there are some CBFA members who would like to know about offers, discounts or programs.
-If any members would like to receive these emails, contact Jack and he will send them along.
+CBFA often gets emails from flag manufacturers, suppliers, dealers, and others.
+For the time being, Jack will continue to send these around, but asks members to let him know if they would like to opt out of these mailings.

 Additional help is needed to broaden CBFA leadership and Jack asks for other members to consider hosting programs for future meetings, volunteer for publications and other ways to keep CBFA vibrant in the coming years.

 Jack initiated a discussion on the future of CBFA as a regional organization or whether the group should become just another local ‘chapter’ of NAVA.
-Anthony Iasso enjoys getting together with the local flag community and Betty Brown just thinks more ‘in person’ meetings work better and also likes the regional concept.
-Al Cavalieri likes the regional concept, but believes that both NAVA and CBFA have value.
-Aracelli Fullem thinks that virtual meetings are here to stay even after in person meetings are able to be safely held again and enjoys the virtual meetings.
+Anthony Iasso enjoys getting together with the local flag community and Betty Brown just thinks more ‘in person’ meetings work better and likes the regional concept.
+Al Cavalieri likes the regional concept but believes that both NAVA and CBFA have value.
+Aracelli Fullem thinks that virtual meetings are here to stay even after in person meetings can be safely held again and enjoys the virtual meetings.
 David Wagner agrees that the ‘hybrid’ of virtual and in person meetings should be retained as much as possible.
 Stan Contrades likes that CBFA is independent and agrees that both virtual and in person meetings have a place.
 Mel Mason suggests that CBFA broadcast the connection of both the virtual and in person meetings in real time.
 Peter Ansoff, as president of NAVA, was asked by Tom Carrier whether he had any comments about chapters and said that he has no reason to object to regional chapters but also thought that regional meetings could be part of NAVA’s special interest sections, too.
 Tom Fahres, a new CBFA member, asks if it is necessary to also be a NAVA member and was assured that while it is not necessary, it is highly recommended.
 Tom Carrier, as recording secretary, finally counted no votes for CBFA to become part of NAVA rather than remaining an independent chapter.

-Jack finally said that there is an official mailing list of 175 members who have attended at least one meeting with virtual meetings having higher participation with 35 attending this virtual meeting.
-Jack will suggest that a member monitor the chat section of the virtual meeting and bring up the comments that are posted while the meeting is in progress.
+Jack said that the mailing list has 67 people who have attended at least one meeting and a list of 140 others who have contacted him or have been identified by him as being in our area.
+Our two virtual meetings have had higher participation with 35 attending this meeting.
+For future virtual meetings, someone will assist by monitoring the chat and do other technical things.

 New Business